Majeux/dps1/README.md

 - **storm\_bench:** *A custom topology that aggregates some field by key, similar to the workload from the paper.*
 - **deployment:** *Scripts to deploy the above tools onto the das5 cluster.*

-## Data generator
+## Benchmark driver
-Python script that generates tuples in JSON format.
+Python program that generates tuples in JSON format.
 The data generated are simplified purchases.
 Tuples have the fields "GemID", "price" and "event_time", representing a Gem pack, the price of that gem pack, and the time of purchase respectively.
 The JSONs are serialized, and sent over a TCP socket, to be recieved by a SocketSpout within a storm topology.
 The data